themesberg/flowbite-svelte/CONTRIBUTING.md

 Again avoid type inference for `export`ed variables.

+## One or two at a time

+Please don't send a large amount of changes at once.
+It takes time to go through all changes.
+It is easier to check and update the repo asap.

 ## Conventional commit

 <p>When make a commit, we recommend using <a href="https://www.conventionalcommits.org/en/v1.0.0/">the Coventional commits</a>.</p>